-I agree with American scholar, lecturer, author, and philosopher Jean Houston that we humans could make a consciousness leap into a “renaissance of spirit”.
+I agree with American author, philosopher, and co-founder of The Foundation of Mind Research, Jean Houston, that we humans could make a consciousness leap into a “renaissance of spirit”.
 I think this must happen in order to save our world from total destruction, but it requires reuniting with the divine mind circuitry that brings our consciousness up into more spiritized awareness, and that may take some more suffering on our part as individuals as well as a whole people in order to awaken enough of us to the need of reconciliation with God and the ways of divine pattern.
 Ms. Houston conjectures that “Perhaps it is during renaissance eras that we may actually be seeing the Mind of the Maker determining that the time has come for a major jump in culture and consciousness and inserting social and psychic enzymes to help effect those transitions.
 The key to all of this is the renaissance of spirit. . . .”
 This is “when we truly know ourselves as Godseeds ready to emerge into Godselves.”